 Hello, I’m Emily.

-I am a licensed massage therapist, registered yoga teacher, and owner and sole practitioner of E. Ruth Wellness Massage.
+I am a licensed massage therapist, registered yoga teacher, and the owner and sole practitioner of E. Ruth Wellness Massage.

 style & techniques